arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 ### Pin Voltage

-The general operating voltage for UNO R4 WiFi is 5V, however the ESP32-S3 module's operating voltage is 3.3V.
+The general operating voltage for UNO R4 WiFi is 5 V, however the ESP32-S3 module's operating voltage is 3.3 V.

-It is **very** important that ESP32-S3's pins (3.3V)do not come in contact with any of the RA4M1's pins (5V), as this may damage the circuits.
+It is **very** important that ESP32-S3's pins (3.3 V) do not come in contact with any of the RA4M1's pins (5 V), as this may damage the circuits.

 ### Pin Current